d-markey/squadron/README.md

 }
 ```

+Note how `getStats()` implementations require serialization/deserialization of the `CacheStat` object.
+This is
+necessary to cross platform worker boundaries.
+See [].

 Finally, a cache client is implemented to proxy calls from other workers to the `CacheWorker`.
 This `CacheClient`
 can be constructed with a `Channel` that will be obtained from the `CacheWorker`.